YARAHQ/yarahq.github.io/README.md

 #### Quality Checks

-Quality assessment is conducted by assigning a score to each rule based on several characteristics, with the aim of quantifying rule quality.
-The base score from the YARA Forge configuration file is adjusted according to any detected issues with a rule.
+Quality assessment is conducted by assigning different scores to each rule based on several characteristics (quality, importance, severity), with the aim of quantifying rule relevance for the different output packages.
+The base quality score from the YARA Forge configuration file is adjusted according to any detected issues with a rule.
 Rule evaluation is performed using YARA for detecting syntax errors and performance warnings, and yaraQA for identifying less apparent logic and performance issues. yaraQA checks include evaluations of string duplication, atom length, module calculation costs, and regular expression performance.
 Issues identified result in deductions from the rule's quality score, as defined in the configuration file.
 Manual quality deductions are also applied for rules known to generate false positives in goodware databases.

 #### Output